Fire Protection FAQs

 Fire Alarm FAQs

-When properly maintained, a good fire alarm will last you about 10 – 12 years.
-After this long you should have your fire alarms replaced, even if they seem to be working – you don’t want to compromise your building’s fire safety.
-In addition, technological advancements are making fire alarms more and more effective every day, and you don’t want to be stuck with an outdated model that won’t keep you as safe as possible.
+When properly maintained, a good fire alarm will last about 10 to 12 years.
+After this long, you should have your fire alarms replaced, even if they seem to be working – you don’t want to compromise your building’s fire safety.

-Addressable fire alarms, on the other hand, provide specific information about individual detectors that is invaluable if your office is part of a larger building or building complex.
-Addressable fire alarm systems can be customized to where different devices have different alarm thresholds based on their locations.
-Addressable fire alarm systems are typically more expensive than conventional alarms, but the extra information they provide to firefighters and building managers is invaluable.
+Addressable fire alarms provide specific information about individual detectors that’s invaluable if your office is part of a larger building or building complex.
+Addressable fire alarm systems can be customized so different devices have different alarm thresholds based on their locations.

 There are two types of fire alarms: ionization fire alarms and photoelectric fire alarms.
-Ionization fire alarms detect flaming, fast-moving fires – curtain fires, trash can fires, etc. Photoelectric fire alarms are best for smoky, smoldering fires, such as electrical fires that start out behind walls.
-There are also dual sensor fire alarms which, naturally, combine both types into one.
+Ionization fire alarms detect flaming, fast-moving fires – curtain fires, trash can fires, etc.

 Yes.
-Even though fire sprinkler systems are highly effective fire protection systems, they only kick into gear after the fire has already started and the heat has risen to a certain level.
-Fire alarm systems detect the presence of fire before the flames start, giving you extra time to escape the building.
-They can also automatically alert the fire department.
+Even though fire sprinkler systems are highly effective fire protection, they only kick into gear after the fire has started and the heat has risen to a certain level.

-A fire alarm monitoring service will keep tabs on your building 24 hours a day, 7 days a week.
+A fire alarm monitoring service will keep tabs on your building 24 hours a day, seven days a week.
 If one of your fire alarms goes off, the monitoring company will notify the fire department within seconds – you don’t even have to be there.
-Everyone has heard horror stories of people showing up to work and seeing the charred wreckage of what was once their office (and all their equipment, data, etc.) – don’t let this happen to you!

-Power to the fire alarm has been interrupted – a power surge could interrupt power to the fire alarm, causing it to chirp when the power is restored.
+Power to the fire alarm has been interrupted: A power surge could interrupt power to the fire alarm, causing it to chirp when the power is restored.
 Hitting the RESET button should take care of the problem.

-The fire alarm may need to be replaced – if all else fails, you may need to have your fire alarm replaced.
-Fortunately, fire alarms are relatively inexpensive and replacing them is no problem.
+The fire alarm may need to be replaced: If all else fails, you may need to have your fire alarm replaced.
+Fortunately, fire alarms are relatively inexpensive, and replacing them is no problem.

-CONTACT US TODAY!
+CONTACT US TODAY

 Back to Top ↑